pycalendar/icalendar-anonymizer/docs/tutorials/open-web-calendar.rst

 Sign in at `Google Calendar <https://calendar.google.com/>`_.

-In the left sidebar, next to :guilabel:`Other calendars`, :menuselection:`+ --> Create new calendar`.
+In the left sidebar, next to :guilabel:`Other calendars`, select :menuselection:`+ --> Create new calendar`.
 Name it ``Demo Calendar``, pick your time zone, and click the :guilabel:`Create calendar` button.

 Add a few events.